Welschinger invariants of real Del Pezzo surfaces of degree $\ge 3$: Introduction

 A tropical calculation of purely real Welschinger invariants of the plane blown up at $6$ real points was recently proposed by E.~Brugall\'e~\cite{Bru}.

 {\bf Acknowledgments}.
-We are grateful to a referee for careful reading and helpful suggestions, and to E.~Brugall\'e for pointing us a mistake in one of the table items of our Example \ref{ex}.
+We are grateful to the referee for careful reading and helpful suggestions, and to E.~Brugall\'e for pointing us a mistake in one of the table items of our Example \ref{ex} and a missing deformation label in Section \ref{dedi}.

 A considerable part of the work on this text was done during our visits to the {\it Max-Planck-Institut f\"{u}r Mathematik} in Bonn in 2010, \emph{Mathematisches Forschungsinstitut Oberwolfach} in 2011, and visits of the third author to {\it Universit\'e de Strasbourg}.
 We thank these institutions for the support and excellent working conditions.